Union Pacific Railroad’s Commitment to Safety

 CEO Statement

-At Union Pacific, health and safety are at the forefront of our operations.
-We believe that our commitment to safety defines who we are.
-This requires conducting business in a manner that addresses the safety of not only our employees, but our contractors, customers and the communities we serve.
-We are pleased with our impressive safety record in what is already the safest industry for ground freight transportation.
+At Union Pacific, safety is our top priority.
+Our commitment to safety defines who we are and drives our operations.
+We are dedicated to conducting business in a manner that addresses the safety of not only our employees, but also our contractors, customers and the communities we serve.
+While rail is already the safest mode of ground freight transportation, and we have made significant strides in improving our safety record, we still have work to do.
+We are continuously working to identify and manage safety risks in our operations.

 Jim Vena, CEO